-I am writing to comment on your recently issued EITF Issue 03-1 "The Meaning of Other Than Temporary Impairment and Its' Application to Certain Investments" ("EITF 03-1").
-I am an Assistant Vice President and accountant of Middleburg Bank, a \$574 million bank that is publicly-traded on NASDAQ.
+I am writing to comment on your recently issued EITF Issue 03-1, "The Meaning of Other Than Temporary Impairment and Its Application to Certain Investments" ("EITF 03-1").
+I am the president, CEO and chairman of the board of Heartland Financial USA, Inc., a multibank holding company that is publicly traded on Nasdaq under the symbol HTLF.
+Heartland has operations in Iowa, Illinois, Wisconsin, Arizona, Montana, and New Mexico.